-- (2) The application must- - (a) be sworn and state the grounds on which the warrant is sought; and - (b) include information specified in the responsibilities code about any warrants issued within the previous year in relation to the place or suspect specified in the application. - (3) The applicant must advise the public interest monitor of the application under arrangements decided by the monitor - (4) The judge may refuse to consider the application until the police officer gives the judge all the information the judge requires about the application in the way the judge requires.
+- (a) information kept in a register that the police officer may inspect; and - (b) information the officer otherwise actually knows. - (3) The applicant must advise the public interest monitor of the application under arrangements decided by the monitor - (4) The judge may refuse to consider the application until the police officer gives the judge all the information the judge requires about the application in the way the judge requires.